negrinho/deep_architect/docs/source/tutorials/new_frameworks.rst

     class KerasModule(co.Module):
-        """Class for taking Keras code and wrapping it in a darch module.
+        """Class for taking Keras code and wrapping it in a DeepArchitect module.

         This class subclasses :class:`deep_architect.core.Module` as therefore inherits all the functionality associated to it (e.g., keeping track of inputs, outputs,